ywatase/ssltest/README.md

   p         : pull docker images c version : centos version (cf. 5.11, 6.7, ...)
   C         : use with c option. upgrade ca-certificates. it can't use with -O.
-  O         : use with c option. upgrade openssl. it can't use with -C.
+  O         : use with c option. upgrade openssl (or nss). it can't use with -C.
   4         : test centos4
   5         : test centos5
   6         : test centos6
+  7         : test centos7
 ```

 ## 実行例